samover/CV/README.md

 RSpec, Capybara, Jasmine, Protractor, Karma, XCTest, Quick/Nimble

 **Soft Skills**

+* Public Speaking: spoke for large audiences on a regular basis ranging from 5-100 people, very comfortable in front of a crowd
+* Negotiation and Conflict Mediation: helped solve community conflictsin Guyanese Amerindian village; also offered them discernment and decision making tools to engage the encroaching Western lifestyle without losing their identity.
-* Event Planning and Coordination

-I proposed, organised and funded a successful two week summer event in Ireland called Magis for 100 participants aged 18-30 from 18 different countries.
-Bringing together international partners, this event is the basis and inspiration for further young adult work in Flanders and the Netherlands.
-I also built the website for the event.
+* Event Planning and Coordination: proposed, organised and funded a successful two week summer event in Ireland called Magis for 100 participants aged 18-30 from 18 different countries; also built the website for the event.

-* Team Training

-I worked in the Guyanese Amazon as one of two members of the parish team in a small Amerindian village.
-My main responsibility consisted of training the pastoral lay administrators of the Pakaraima district.
-We helped them to effectively solve community conflicts; we also offered them discernment and decision making tools to engage the encroaching Western lifestyle without losing their identity.

-#### Public Speaking

-As a Jesuit, I gave numerous sermons and public talks.
-I feel comfortable before large crowds as exemplified by my experience as a secondary school teacher and main organiser of Magis.

-#### Resilient Problem Solver

-As part of my Jesuit training we were sent in pairs on a 40-day walking pilgrimage in Spain without any money.
-It was an experience that forced me to find solutions from a position of complete helplessness, facing rejections, fear, hunger and insecurity.
+* Independent Problem Solver: forced to find solutions from a position of complete helplessness, facing rejections, fear, hunger and insecurity on a 40-day walking pilgrimage in Spain without any money.

 Professional Experience
 -----------------------